-The extractant system in Eichrom’s Sr Resin is 1.0M 4,4′(5′)-di-t-butylcyclohexano 18-crown-6 (crown ether) in 1-octanol.
-(See Figure 1.)
-A 40% (w/w) loading of this organic solution is loaded onto an inert chromatographic support.
+Eichrom’s Sr Resin contains 4,4′(5′)-di-t-butylcyclohexano 18-crown-6 (crown ether) in 1-octanol (Figure 1.) on an inert polymeric support.
 The bed density of Sr Resin is approximately 0.35 g/mL.

 Figures 2 through 5 show the acid dependency of k’for strontium on Sr Resin, plotted with curves for various other elements.
 Horwitz, et al. reported these data from studies performed with experimental batches of Sr Resin.
 Eichrom’s commercial product conforms to established specifications that ensure proper performance of Eichrom issued methods.
-Please refer to our product specificationsfor details.
+Please refer to our product specifications for details.